 Email is a form of communication.As an undergraduate student, you want to represent yourself in a professional manner when communicating with faculty members.
 Similar to face to face communication, you should conduct yourself the same way through email.
 When you send your first email to a faculty mentor, think of it like it's your first interview.

 We understand that reaching out to faculty members can be intimidating, so below we have outlined the basic rules of email etiquette to follow!
-If you need additional help reach out to your peer mentors or visit the Office of URSA's virtual drop-in advising hours.
+If you need additional help reach out to us through email or drop-in advising hours!

 Using your ONID email can help prevent your email from getting flagged as spam.

 Double-check that you are emailing the correct person!

 Think about creating a signature block, an automatic ending to appear in your emails.
 This usually includes a closing salutation, the student's full name, and their major.

 Consider reading your sentences aloud before sending the email.
 This will help limit spelling and grammatical errors, as well as limit any miscommunications.

 Be cautious using humor via email, it can easily be misconstrued since it doesn't always come across the same as in person

 Use complete sentences, correct spelling, and grammar when writing an email and avoid using slang; you want your message to taken seriously and in a positive way.

 Be sure to proofread for spelling and grammatical errors!